Which Pieces Does Unigram Tokenization Really Need?: The Unigram Model in Practice

 \subsection{The EM Algorithm}

 Given a fixed vocabulary, token probabilities $p(\token)$ are estimated using the expectation-maximization algorithm, which alternates between expectation and maximization steps.
 In the {\bf E}xpectation step, the forward-backward algorithm~\cite{baum1972inequality} is used to efficiently determine the expected count of each token, averaged over all segmentations of the corpus under the current probabilities $p(\token_i)$.
 The {\bf M}aximization step updates the token probabilities $p(\token_i)$ based on these expected counts.
-In SentencePiece, at the start of the M-step, tokens with an expected count below $\mprunecount=0.5$ are removed, which we refer to as the `early prune step'.
-This hyperparameter is sensitive to the absolute corpus size, i.e. duplicating a corpus would change thresholding behavior despite identical token distributions.
+In SentencePiece, at the start of the M-step, tokens with an expected count below $\mprunecount=0.5$ are removed, which we refer to as the \emph{early prune step}.
+This hyperparameter is sensitive to the absolute corpus size, i.e.,~duplicating a corpus would change thresholding behavior despite maintaining the same exact token distribution.